Television

 Television Shows

-Below are three network tv shows I was fortunate enough to be a part of.
-For each show, I worked on the writing staff developing ideas, editing scripts, working in the fast-paced environment of television, all while learning how to create compelling narratives from some of the best writers, joke-creators, and storytellers in the comedy television world.
+Below are three network TV shows I was lucky to be a part of.
+On each, I worked in the fast-paced writers’ room environment—learning to craft compelling narratives alongside some of the sharpest writers, joke-makers, and storytellers in comedy TV.

 Superstore